 Fer was classy on his Rs debut, creating five chances including the assist for Charlie Austin's winner, and if the new signings can hit the ground running then Van Gaal is in for yet another challenging game.

 No easy ones in this league, Louis.

-Phil Jones (hamstring), Chris Smalling (groin) and Luke Shaw (hamstring) are in the Old Trafford treatment room but could shake off their physical miseries in time to feature this weekend, while Marouane Fellaini, Jesse Lingard and Michael Carrick are longer-term absentees.
-Radamel Falcao, Marcos Rojo and Daley Blind could all make their United debuts while Di Maria should make his first start at Old Trafford in a United shirt.
+Phil Jones is out for a month, while Chris Smalling (groin) and Luke Shaw (hamstring) are in the Old Trafford treatment room but could shake off their physical miseries in time to feature this weekend.
+Marouane Fellaini, Jesse Lingard and Michael Carrick are longer-term absentees.
+Radamel Falcao, Marcos Rojo and Daley Blind could all make their debuts while Di Maria should make his first start at Old Trafford in a United shirt.

 QPR are without Alejandro Faurlin, who has damaged his ACL again and is out until January at the earliest, while Eduardo Vargas beat fellow South American Rojo in the 'Who Can Get Their Work Permit Last' race but is eligible for selection, according to reports.

 Known as 'El Tigre', Falcao is a real coup for a club exiled from European football this season.
 Some have questioned whether the Colombian will ever get back to peak performance levels after a serious injury sustained earlier this year ruled him out for six months and saw him miss the World Cup.
 But provided he can stay fit it's a gamble worth taking for United, particularly as their attacking play has looked so toothless of late with Juan Mata, Wayne Rooney and Robin van Persie struggling to click.